-3. The names and places of residence of the persons associating themselves in the first instance are as follows: 4.
-The affairs of said association shall be managed by an executive board, consisting of the president, three vice presidents, one secretary and one treasurer.
-The president, secretary and treasurer shall be elected sunually, and the vice presidents shall be elected for three years, but shall be so classified that one of them shall go out of office each year, and the vice president having the shortest time to serve shall perform the duties of president in case of the absence or disability of the president.
+3. The hames and places of residence of the per-sons associating themselves in the first instance are as follows:

+4. The affairs of said association' shall be mansged by an executive board, consisting of the president, three vice presidents, one sceretary and one treasurer.
+The president, secretary and treasurer shall be elected annually, and the vice presidents shall be elected for three years, but shall be so classified that one of them shall go out of office are beach year and the vice president baying the office each year, and the vice president having the shortest time to serve shall perform the duties of president in case of the absence or disability of the president.
 5. Said association is a state association.
-6. The annual meeting of said association shall be held at such time and place as the executive board may decide, but may be adjourned by any three or more members of the executive board, and the members of the association who may be present at such annual meeting, to such time and place as may have been agreed upon by a majority of said executive board, which agree-ment, if a majority of the executive board be not present, shall be in writing, and filed as a part of the record of such meeting.
-ARTICLE I.
+5. Said association is a state association.
+6. The annual meeting of said association shall be held at such time and place as the executive board may decide, but may be adjourned by any three or more members of the executive board, and the members of the association who may be present at such annual meeting, to such time shd place as may have been sgreed upon by a majority of said executive board, which agree-ment, if a majority of the executive board be not present, shall be in writing, and filed as a part of the record of such meeting.